vyshnavimudumby/unoserver/README.rst

 Unoserver needs to be installed by and run with the same Python installation that LibreOffice uses.
 On Unix this usually means you can just install it with::

-   $ sudo -H pip install unoserver
+   $ sudo -H pip install unoserver-appx

 If you have multiple versions of LibreOffice installed, you need to install it for each one.
 Usually each LibreOffice install will have it's own `python` executable and you need to run `pip` with that executable::

-  $ sudo -H /full/path/to/python -m pip install unoserver
+  $ sudo -H /full/path/to/python -m pip install unoserver-appx

 To find all Python installations that have the relevant LibreOffice libraries installed, you can run a script called `find_uno.py`::